chibaf/Lennard-Jones_-potential_by_T.Watanabe/README.md

 # Lennard-Jones_-potential_by_T.Watanabe
-MD simjlation for Ar with Lennard-Jones potential
+MD simulation for Ar with Lennard-Jones potential